winterrdog/node-toobusy/README.md

 and the specifics of your hardware and application can change them drastically, so experiment!
 The default of 70 should get you started.

+## Events

+As of `0.5.0`, `toobusy-js` exposes an `onLag` method.
+Pass it a callback to be notified when a slow event loop tick has been detected.

 ## references